rhondalott/portfolio/README.md

 # portfolio
-A collection of technical, academic, and other professional writing projects from 2007 through the present.
+A collection of coding projects and professional writing projects from 2007 through the present.